DylanMcD8/CustomDynamicTextWeight/README.md

 And to use: `makeDynamic(label: notesTitle, style: .footnote, weight: .medium)`

+To make the labels update, add this function to your class:

+        override func traitCollectionDidChange(_ previousTraitCollection: UITraitCollection?) {
+        super.traitCollectionDidChange(previousTraitCollection)
+                if previousTraitCollection?.preferredContentSizeCategory != traitCollection.preferredContentSizeCategory {
+                 // Put the code here.
+I suggest making a function, like setLabelSizes(), and calling that at setup and here.
+                }
+        }

 Free to everyone, no credit needed.
 If you have suggestions for improving, please open an Issue or PR.